 Cope by Damien Vera

 A walk in the park just got a little more interesting.
-Damien Vera’s Cope has found a temporary home in Rye Town Park.
-The 14-foot steel sculpture, on loan from The Art Students League of New York, was originally exhibited in New York City’s Riverside Park in 2012.
-It will be on display in Rye Town Park through the summer of 2017 as part of The Rye Arts Center’s Public Art Initiative.
+Damien Vera’s Cope has found a home in Rye Town Park.
+The 14-foot steel sculpture was originally exhibited in New York City’s Riverside Park in 2012.
+It is on display in Rye Town Park as part of The Rye Arts Center’s Public Art Initiative.

 “Cope is a wonderful addition to Rye Town Park,” says President of the Rye Town Park Commission, Gary Zuckerman.
 “It adds another dimension to the concept of enhancing the passive uses of the Park.
 Placing artistic endeavors within its natural beauty further adds to Rye Town Park’s symmetry and elegance.
 We welcome similar ideas from all of the Park’s stakeholders.”

 The sculpture is comprised of five curved structures of varying heights.
 The outward-facing sides of each are made of smooth stainless steel.
 The inward-facing sides consist of a more harsh and industrial-looking, rusted steel.

 Encased within each tower is a cast stone sculpture of a human figure.
 These hidden statues are only visible through a small slit in each tower.
 They will go completely unnoticed by most people as they pass by.
 “I want it to be for curiosity,” explains Vera whose goal for the piece was to create an environment with which the viewer can interact.
 It serves as a reward for the more inquisitive viewers who take the time to engage with the piece.